 To fix string in acoustic guitar First, you need to remove the end of the string attached to the headstock, turn the tuning pegs in the given direction, remove the string from the bridge by pushing on it and keeping it pressed, and can be removed by pulling it out.
 In electric guitar open the panel with head screwdriver, push the string, remove it and install new one.

 In this article, we’ll discuss factors that can cause your strings to break, whether it’s possible to repair a broken guitar string, the process for replacing guitar strings, and how this process can differ for different acoustic and electric guitars.

 By the end of this article, you should be able to easily fix your broken guitar strings and have this extremely frustrating process become just a minor inconvenience!

-Guitar strings break due to tension; each string has a limit to how much it can you can bend or push it until it finally snaps.
+Guitar strings break due to tension; each string has a limit to how much it can bend or push until it finally snaps.

 Strings naturally wear out because of your everyday guitar playing.
 The older your strings are, the likelier they are to break — all those little bends, slides, and strums eventually add up!
 However, some factors can speed up this process.

 Humidity, for example, can also cause your strings to wear out much faster and be more susceptible to breakage!
 Moisture in the air can cause your strings to rust, which weakens the strings — eventually causing them to break when you play them.